kevinmcmahon/bikeracks/README.md

-# Chicago Public Health Sites
+# Chicago Bike Rack Locator

-## What is the purpose of Chicago Bike Rack Site?
+## What is the purpose of this Chicago Bike Rack Locator?

 Find bike racks?
 More specifically though a toy app to play around with some data the City of Chicago publishes and PostGIS extensions for PostgresDB.